fantasia-wizard/fantasia-wizard/README.md

 - 👋 Hi, I’m @fantasia-wizard
-- 👀 I’m interested in coding
+- 👀 I’m interested in coding and fighting the holder of the 'fantasia' account for the username.
 - 🌱 I’m currently learning godot
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...